moonshine-ai/moonshine/moonshine/demo/README.md

 For comparison this is the Faster-Whisper int8 base model on the same instance.
-The value of `MIN_REFRESH_SECS` was increased as the model inference is too slow for a vaklues of 0.2 seconds.
+The value of `MIN_REFRESH_SECS` was increased as the model inference is too slow for a value of 0.2 seconds.
 ```console
 (env_moonshine_faster_whisper) parallels@ubuntu-linux-2404:~$ python3 moonshine/moonshine/demo/live_captions.py
 Error in cpuinfo: prctl(PR_SVE_GET_VL) failed